Click Here For Volunteer Application Form

 The Ottawa South United S.A has adopted the (OSA) Volunteer Screening Policy.

-The full details of the OSU Employee/Volunteer Background Checks Procedure
+The full details of the OSU Background Checks Procedure

 are outlined in this section under Background Checks Procedure.